nodejs/node/doc/api/stream.md

 The object mode indicates that the stream accepts and/or emits objects.
 Be aware that streams which operate in the object mode can only pipe to streams which are also in the object mode.
 Otherwise an error will be thrown.
-To pipe a stream to an non object mode stream, create an appropriate implementation to transform the objects into buffers, then you use this stream to pipe to a non object mode stream (the stream which transforms the object has to be in the object mode as well to be able to accept objects!).
+To pipe a stream which is not in object mode, create an appropriate implementation to transform the objects into buffers.
+You can use this stream to pipe to a non object mode stream.
+The stream which transforms the object has to be in the object mode as well to be able to accept objects.

 ### Buffering